avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 #### Sequential Constant Propagation

 > Consider a D flip-flop with a reset line connected to it and its input tied low.
 Is there any possiability that the Q bocome 1?
-The ans is no
+The ans is no (Wheather we apply Reset of clk the Q is always 0
 > But every flop with D tied off is not a sequential constant, for the flop to become sequential constant, the q pin must always take constant value.
 ```
 Note: